Serena-LiuWx/Instruction-Tuning-Papers/README.md

 What's the instruction-tuning?
 It aims to teach language models to follow natural language (including prompt, positive or negative examples, and constraints etc.), to perform better multi-task learning on training tasks and generalization on unseen tasks.

+This repo includes brief summary to some paper.

 ## Papers